adamzvolanek/DevRackDocs/installs/sonarr.md

 ## Automated

-Configuration file to be generated from 'blank' radarr install and imported during compose or a part of local stack directory.
+Configuration file to be generated from 'blank' sonarr install and imported during compose or a part of local stack directory.